thunderbird/webext-docs/browserAction.rst

 .. api-section-annotation-hack::

-Disables the browserAction for a tab.
+Disables the browserAction button for a tab.

 .. api-header::
    :label: Parameters